pebblesandweeds/cpu_matmul/_sources/rccl_gpu_matmul.rst.txt

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The rocBLAS ``rocblas_sgemm`` API implements high-performance single precision (fp32) matrix multiplication using AMD's matrix core accelerators (detailed formula and optimizations are covered in our `previous post <https://blog.pebblesandweeds.com/gpu_matmul_blog.html#matrix-multiplication-formulas>`_).
 The core workflow involves transferring input matrices A and B to GPU memory, executing the multiplication, and transferring result matrix C back to host memory.

 While this appears straightforward, achieving peak performance requires careful orchestration of memory transfers, matrix layouts, and compute scheduling.
-Thankfully, rocBLAS abstracts away many of these complexities - it handles matrix padding and alignment to maximize memory throughput, manages optimal blocking strategies for AMD's matrix cores, and provides batching capabilities for efficient execution of multiple multiplications.
-This allows developers to focus on high-level algorithm design while the library manages the hardware-specific optimizations.
+Thankfully, rocBLAS abstracts away many of these complexities - it handles matrix padding and alignment to maximize memory throughput, manages optimal blocking strategies for AMD's matrix cores with optimized kernels, and provides batching capabilities for efficient execution of multiple multiplications.
+This allows developers to focus on higher-level design while the library manages the hardware-specific optimizations.

 Even though this single-GPU approach delivers good performance for matrices that fit within GPU memory, it is ultimately constrained by both memory capacity and computational throughput of a single device.
 A modern GPU can deliver impressive TFLOP/s for matrix operations, but most AI workloads demand higher computational capabilities than a single GPU can deliver.
 These performance demands, combined with memory limitations, motivate exploration of multi-GPU approaches that can harness both the aggregate compute power and memory capacity of multiple devices.